 This pressure point located on the foot can help ease lower back pain, stress, and aches related to menstrual cramps.
 LV3 stimulation also helps with anxiety and insomnia as well as high blood pressure.

 Look for the spot two finger widths from where the skin between the second toe and the big toe meet.
 You can find it by sliding your finger down along the space between both the toes until you feel the tip of the joint.
-The pressure point is in the depression that you feel just before your finger makes contact with the bone of your metatarsal joint.
+The pressure point

 Your therapist will usually apply direct pressure for 4 to 5 seconds at a time.4